 Getting Clotrimazole 1% Cream delivered n the UK

 If your order is approved by 4.30pm Monday to Friday, you can receive Clotrimazole 1% Cream the very next day.
-If you'd prefer to choose a particular date, you can could our nominated day delivery, or if you live in London, same-day delivery (both options are also free of charge).
+If you'd prefer to choose a particular date, you can could our nominated day delivery.

 Lastly, we have thousands of stores across the UK in conjunction with UPS Access, if you would rather pick up your order in-person.